download

 And it is reminiscent of the Monaco weekend, when track conditions changed from pre-qualifying to the race, but to the advantage of the rivals.
 For Ferrari, in short, the important thing is not to take a beating in the last two unfavourable races, because at Monza, Indianapolis and Suzuka it traditionally boasts a good advantage.
 Between the rivals there will be the engine derby: BMW is ahead, Mercedes is paying for the lack of a good second driver, because David Coulthard, eleventh, is struggling to keep up with the Finn.
 And it is precisely this difference in performance that gives rise to a controversy.
 Michael Schumacher noted that a fortnight ago at Silverstone it was Coulthard who gave way to Raikkonen.

-"We can play it with Ferrari".
+"We can fight with Ferrari".

 "I spent the day learning new things, I have to believe more in the possibilities of my new single-seater".